 SEE PACKAGES INCLUDING ::

 Surrounded by the mountains of northern Laos at the confluence of the Khan and Mekong Rivers, tiny Luang Prabang, the country's ancient royal capital, is the charming heart of Laotian culture and the main center for Buddhist learning.
-Natural beauty is a main feature here, with lush vegetation revealing the fascinating riverside Pak Ou Caves, the multi-level limestone Tad Sae Waterfall, and the dazzling Kouang Si Waterfalls.
+Natural beauty is a main feature here, with lush vegetation revealing the fascinating riverside Pak Ou Caves and the dazzling Kouang Si Waterfalls.
+There are also several villages where ancient silk weaving and rice paper-making techniques are on display.
 Within the city, most sites can be reached on foot, so exploring the 33 wats (temples) is easy.
-Among the most engaging attractions: the local monks' morning almsgiving ceremony; 16th-century Wat Visoun, the oldest temple in Luang Prabang; the Royal Palace Museum; and Wat Xieng Thong, a masterpiece of Buddhist architecture dating back to the 16th century.
+Among the most engaging attractions: the local monks' morning almsgiving ceremony; the colorful morning market; 16th-century Wat Visoun, the oldest temple in Luang Prabang; the Royal Palace Museum; and Wat Xieng Thong, a masterpiece of Buddhist architecture dating back to the 16th century.

-Hello, I'm Toobee, and I was born in Luang Prabang’s world heritage town.
+Hello, I'm Toobee, and I was born in Luang Prabang.
 After successfully completing upper-secondary school, I went to Vientiane, the capital of Laos, to study English and accounting at the English college and vocational school.
-I returned in 2001 to my hometown, Luang Prabang, where I worked at the Villa Santi hotel in the reception and reservation center.
-I later changed to the E-Way Center, which helped the Lao youth students learn English, computing, and the Internet.
-I gained great experience and knowledge there, including Lao history, agriculture, geography, nature, arts, culture, and Theravada Buddhism.
-After finishing on the E-Way project, I continued to search for new experiences and in 2004, I became a freelance guide and went to study a special guide training course in Vientiane.
-I am a good and experienced guide, and I now am appointed to the frontline for English-speaking guides in Laos.
-I have received excellent feedback from my guests.
+I returned to Luang Prabang in 2001 where I worked at the reception desk in a hotel.
+In 2004, I became a guide and went to study a special guide training course in Vientiane.
+I am now one of the tip English-speaking guides in Laos.

 This is a great place to pick up an affordable souvenir or simply mix with the locals.
 Browse the stalls for a large variety of local handicrafts including wood carvings, silk textiles, wall hangings, and much more.
 The market closes around 9 pm and is a perfect activity before or after dinner.